oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     On the Procedure Activity page, select specific execution step from the procedure step tree to see detail procedure execution log.

-    Setup View Data to be refreshed with specific time interval to refresh page
+    Setup View Data to be refreshed with specific time interval to refresh page.
+The procedure takes about 2-3 minutes to complete.

+    Wait for **Status: Succeeded** which indicates the procedure ran successfully.

     ![](images/bdbafe949b2bc880e2a09b82f9edaf8a.jpg " ")

-8. Once procedure successfully completes, You can Navigate to **Targets** >> **Databases**.
+8. Navigate to **Targets** >> **Databases**.

-     Click on CDB186 and you will see the PDB you unplugged is no longer in the list.
+     Click on drop down arrow next to CDB186 and click on the pluggable database drop down arrow,you will see the PDB you unplugged is no longer in the list.

     ![](images/Task2-step8.jpg " ")